Sokkeldirektoratet

 Objective

-(2) These regulations provide additional provisions on the requirements for measuring quantities of produced petroleum and quantities subject to CO2 tax, cf. Section 26 of Regulation No. 653 of 27 June 1997 to the Act relating to petroleum activities (Petroleum Regulations) and Section 5 of Act No. 72 of 21 December 1990 relating to tax on discharge of CO2 in the petroleum activities on the continental shelf (CO2 Tax Act), as well as the requirements for management systems, measuring systems and documentation.
+(2) These regulations provide additional provisions on the requirements for measuring quantities of produced petroleum and quantities subject to CO2 tax, cf. Section 26 of Regulation No. 653 of 27 June 1997 to the Act relating to petroleum activities (Petroleum Regulations) and Section 5 of Act No. 72 of 21 December 1990 relating to tax on discharge of CO2 in the petroleum activities on the continental shelf (CO2 Tax Act), as well as the requirements for management systems, measurement methods, measuring systems and documentation.

 Section 2.